hashicorp/packer/website/source/docs/builders/hetzner-cloud.html.md

     can also be specified via environment variable `HCLOUD_TOKEN`, if set.

--   `image` (string) - 	ID or name of location to create server in.
+-   `image` (string) - ID or name of image to create server in.

--   `location` (string) - The name of the location to launch the droplet in.
+-   `location` (string) - The name of the location to launch the server in.

 -   `server_type` (string) - ID or name of the server type this server should be created with.

 ### Optional:

 -   `endpoint` (string) - Non standard api endpoint URL.
-Set this if you are using a DigitalOcean API compatible service.
+Set this if you are using a Hetzner Cloud API compatible service.
 It can also be specified via environment variable `HCLOUD_ENDPOINT`.

--   `server_name` (string) - The name assigned to the droplet.
-DigitalOcean sets the hostname of the machine to this value.
+-   `server_name` (string) - The name assigned to the server.
+The Hetzner Cloud sets the hostname of the machine to this value.

 -   `snapshot_name` (string) - The name of the resulting snapshot that will